 The Public Contracting Code outlines specific situations in which a contracting agency can give preference in rewarding contracts.
 Contracting agencies must give preference to goods that are manufactured from recycled materials if the products are available, meet applicable standards, can be substituted for a comparable nonrecycled product, and the costs of the recycled product do not exceed the costs of nonrecycled products by more than five percent.
-Contracting agencies can also give preference for procuring agricultural products that are produced and transported entirely within Oregon if the product does not cost more than 10 percent more than a product that is not produced and transported entirely in Oregon.
+Contracting agencies are allowed to give preference for procuring goods fabricated or processed in Oregon or for services that are performed in Oregon if the goods or services do not cost more than 10 percent more than those not fabricated, processed or performed in Oregon.
 In both circumstances, the contracting agency can set a higher percentage if they draft a written determination to support the order.
+A contracting agency can prefer an Oregon resident to break a tie.